By Greg Reynolds for CoinWeek …..

 The 1878-S half dollar is, too, more famous than the 1823/2 quarter.
-It is amazingly rare for a late 19th century, business strike, San Francisco Mint coin.
-(All 1894-S dimes were probably struck as Proofs.)
+It is amazingly rare for a late-19th-century, business strike, San Francisco Mint coin (all 1894-S dimes were probably struck as Proofs).
 Indeed, the 1878-S half is very likely to be an extreme rarity.
-The PCGS and the NGC have graded only 20 to 30 different 1878-S halves.
-If the ANACS, the ICGS and the NCS have certified eight to 10 1878-S halves that have never been graded by the PCGS or the NGC, and another 10 to 20 have never been certified, the total would be less than 38 to 60!
-The Thomas collection contains the Pryor 1878-S, which is PCGS graded MS-64, and could be among the five finest known of this date.
+PCGS and NGC have graded only 20 to 30 different 1878-S halves.
+If ANACS, ICGS, and NCS have certified eight to 10 1878-S halves that have never been graded by either PCGS or NGC, and another 10 to 20 have never been certified, the total would be less than 38 to 60!
+The Thomas Collection contains the Pryor 1878-S, which is PCGS-graded MS-64, and could be among the five finest known of this date.

 Yes, there are Great Rarities missing from the Thomas Collection, in addition to the 1838-O half mentioned earlier.
 The 1894-S dime and the 1873-CC ‘No Arrows’ quarter come to mind, as do 1884 and 1885 trade dollars.
 This collection was a ‘work in progress’.
 As great as it is, it is sad that the Thomas Collection will not become much more complete.